bhavinjawade/bhavinjawade/readme.md

 Want to know more, visit my [Website](https://www.bhavinjawade.github.io), follow me on [Twitter](https://twitter.com/bhavinjawade), or connect with me on [Linkedin](https://www.linkedin.com/in/bhavinjawade/).

 Do you love to bike?
-I do.
+I do too.
 Follow my biking journeys on [Strava](https://www.strava.com/athletes/62071195) or on my [Instagram](https://www.instagram.com/bhavin.jawade/).

 - 🔭 I’m currently working as ...
 Research Assistant at [CUBS Lab, UB](https://www.buffalo.edu/cubs.html)